Matteo-Di-Rienzo/Monte-Carlo-Options-Simulator/README.md

 * Implement pricing for American options.
 * Implement support for exotic options (Asian options).
-* Add support for other option pricing models (e.g., Black-Scholes for comparison).
+* Add support for other option pricing models (Black-Scholes for comparison).
 * Improve the visualization with interactive features or additional Greeks.
-* Add input validation and error handling on the frontend.
-* Enhance the user interface and styling.
+* Enhance the UI/UX.
-* Implement more sophisticated Monte Carlo variance reduction techniques.

 ## Acknowledgements